-THREE of the Highlands’ most prestigious golf courses have been named in the top 35 best places to play in Great Britain and Ireland.
+Three Highland golf courses named in top 35 places to play

 Royal Dornoch Golf Club, Castle Stuart Golf Links and the Nairn Golf Club have all moved up the rankings in the latest list of 100 leading GB&I courses compiled by Golf Monthly magazine for 2017/18.